 Humans have different concepts about sore throats.
 Eventually, most of us have a prior idea that it is caused by seasonal flu or cold.
 But sore throats can also be a cause of Allergies that the immune system is responding to adversely.

 What are sore throat allergies?
 A brief insight

-Sore throat allergies are different from the rest of allergies because they occur from the bacterial related cousins instead of being caused by infections.
+Sore throat allergies are different from the rest of the allergies because they occur from bacterial related cousins instead of being caused by infections.
 A typical sore throat caused by cold infections goes within a few relative days but, Allergic sore throat is a chronic symptom that results like rashes, swollen glands, aching muscles, and joint pain.
 According to the American Academy of Otolaryngology, sore throat allergy season begins from early February and continues till fall.
 A lump like feeling inside the throat is most frequent in sore throat allergies.
-Reports from the Mayo Clinic suggests that developing a runny nose and nasal congestion are most common highlighting symptoms.
+Reports from the Mayo Clinic suggests that developing a runny nose and nasal congestion are the most common highlighting symptoms.